reveal/revealjs.com/src/api/methods.md

 # API

-The `Reveal` object exposes an extensive JavaScript API for controlling navigation and checking the current state of the presentation.
+We provide an extensive JavaScript API for controlling navigation and checking the current state of a presentation.
+If you're working with a single presentation instance the API can be accessed via the global `Reveal` object.

 ```javascript
 // Navigate to a specific slide